I love our fence and the reminder of the love of my family. 🙂

 I love you, honey.
 You look nice today.
 Don’t leave me.

 After eight hours of hard work, we had the start of a picket fence.
-Since it was getting darker (and much colder), they decided to call it a day.
+Since it was getting darker (and much colder), they called it a day.

 Did I also mention this happened on the first day that Ella was to be homeschooled?

-It happened unexpectedly, so her first real day of homeschool was spent watching her grandpa and mom finish the fence in the rain.
+It happened unexpectedly, so she spent her first actual day of homeschool watching her grandpa and mom finish the fence in the rain.